-Some pulled pork recipes tell you to cook the pork with barbecue sauce.
 After making dozens (literally) of batches of pulled meat, I can tell you that it’s MUCH better to put the sauce on after you shred the meat.

 You know how when you’re making a salad and you don’t get the lettuce dry enough and then the water pulls all of the dressing off the salad and ends up in a puddle in the bottom of the bowl?

 That’s how it is with BBQ pulled pork.
 (Or pulled chicken or beef.)
 All of the BBQ sauce ends up in the cooking juices, which aren’t potent enough to give the meat a strong, tangy BBQ taste after it’s shredded.
 More on that later.

 Use a spice rub

 I still add a lot of flavor to the pork while it’s cooking, so I rub the meat with a bunch of steak seasoning.
 I make my own Homemade Montreal-Style Steak Seasoning, but you can use whatever steak seasoning you like.

 You can choose to let it marinate overnight for even more flavor, but it’ll taste great if you pop it in the Instant Pot right away.